-Recruitment of HCWs not participating in the HERO registry will occur via public communication, social media and other advertising, printed enrollment materials with information about the study at vaccination sites.
+Recruitment of HCWs, and their families and communities not participating in the HERO Registry will occur via public communication, social media and other advertising, and printed enrollment materials with information about the study at vaccination sites.

 9.2.4.
 Enrollment